MiamiOH-CSE274/Portfolio/README.md

 * A dangling pointer is a pointer that references an address of an invalid data type and often times is the result of when data in a address is deleted or deallocated without deleting the pointer.
 These are dangerous because often times other data can fill into the address being pointed to and cause the code to break.
 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
 Destructors deallocate memory and delete dangling pointers.
-Java does not need destructors as much because the java compiler is very good and figuring out when something is no longer in use and getting rid of it automatically.
+Java does not need destructors as much because the java compiler is very proficient at figuring out when something is no longer in use and getting rid of it automatically.

 5 - Create collection classes using templates in C++
 ----
 (Answers found on a Microsoft Developer Network Page:  http://msdn.microsoft.com/en-us/library/z3f89ch8.aspx) The main benefit of using Template collection classes is that it is an efficient way of abstracting functions and variables with flexibility on what data type is used as parameters.
-When someone instantiates a template-class in another file, compiler will create separate versions of the function for the data-type specified by the user when instantiated.(See example below)
+When someone instantiates a template-class in another file, the compiler will create separate versions of the function for the data-type specified by the user when instantiated.(See example below)
 This is especially helpful for implementing data structures because it is not always certain what type of data is being stored.
+For example, in our arrayQueue, lab if we were to implement the functions in the class to take parameter with data-type int instead of data-type T, we would only be allowed to have create arrayQueue that store integers.
+We would not be able to store doubles, floats, longs, or any other data-type you can think of.

 (Answer found on stack overflow: http://stackoverflow.com/questions/495021/why-can-templates-only-be-implemented-in-the-header-file)
 When instantiating a template, the compiler creates a new class with the given template argument.
 For example if a template class foo uses a template <typename T>,